CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

 For a game with multiple leagues, you may place a file named `statement_en.html.tpl` in the `config/` directory and it will be used as a basis for the statement of each league when you click the export button.

 Within the `.tpl` file, you may place special comment blocks to indicate whether a block of html should be included for any specified league.

+Optionally, you can tranlate your statements in French using `statement_fr.html` files.

 #### Example